Through the Community Eligibility Program, we are serving both breakfast and lunch for FREE to every SCVi learner throughout the 2023-24 school year!

-Our Cafe at SCVi was created by parents who wanted healthful, affordable lunch and snack options for our learners as well as a place where the learners felt as comfortable as they would at home.
+Our Cafe at SCVi was created by parents who wanted nutritious, affordable lunch and snack options for our learners as well as a place where the learners felt as comfortable as they would at home.

 Please see below for our monthly menu and other helpful links.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.